• Home

 60,000 Amex points are worth roughly $600.
 Though, they can be redeemed for more through American Express’ promotional and travel offers.

-Finally, is Amex worth the hype?
-If you’re an Android user, you run a cash business, or you expect a Quickbooks integration with your account, American Express might not be your top choice for business checking — But, it does have some pretty cool features and a fantastic introductory offer.
+If you’re an Android user, you run a cash business, or you expect a Quickbooks integration with your account, American Express might not be your top choice for business checking—But, it does have some pretty cool features.

 If you’ll be depositing tens of thousands of dollars into your account, Amex is clearly the best online banking option, though I still recommend local community banks and credit unions where you can walk into a branch and build a relationship with the banker.